opentx/opentx.github.io/downloads.md

 ### OpenTX 2.1 branch

 Latest OpenTX major version with completely new telemetry handling, safe for general use but please be aware that things may still be added or changed in further revisions.
 Please read [this thread](http://www.openrcforums.com/forum/viewtopic.php?f=45&t=7239) before upgrading from a previous version, and carefully check the changelogs on each upgrade.
+And if you don't read it, at least **take note that upgrading from 2.0 to 2.1 requires you to also upgrade the voice files on your SD card with a pack made for 2.1.**

 This branch is the first to support the FrSky Taranis X9E (tray version).

 <ul class="posts">